How Haskell and I met

 This is the big problem with Haskell's type system: there's no syntax for accessing a struct field; struct fields are actually functions that take the struct type and return the right part of it... and that of course means they're in the global namespace, so structs can never share field names.

 It's like the Haskell designers never worked in that kind of application.
-It wouldn't surprise me if few of them did - Haskell's following is mostly academic mathematicians who publish papers on increasingly mind-blowing abstractions and few people in the industry actually using them, so its development is kind of in an ivory tower.
+It wouldn't surprise me if few of them did - Haskell's following seems to be mostly academic mathematicians who publish papers on increasingly mind-blowing abstractions and few people in the industry actually using them, so its development is kind of in an ivory tower.

-There's a compiler extension (DuplicateRecordFields) to sort of fix the namespacing, but it solves at most half the problem.
+There's a compiler extension (DuplicateRecordFields) to sort of fix the namespacing, but not really.

 You can also get around it with classes (ie. interfaces), by defining an instance of the class for each type, but that's insanely clunky as you have to write all the shared field names three times.